Our top pick for "nice" weed goes to Chicory. If you are unfamiliar

 carbohydrate that encourages beneficial bacteria in the intestinal tract, as

 well as many vitamins and minerals.
-To get more of a nutritional overview

 The genus of Cichorium contains two important species: intybus